 Ms. Murphy is one of our independent directors, a position she has held since April 2021.
+She also currently serves as the chairperson of both the Board's Nominating and Corporate Governance Committee and Sustainability Committee.
 Ms. Murphy founded Global Gateway Logistics, a global freight forwarding and trade consulting firm, in September 2017 and has been Chief Executive Officer since that time.
 Prior to founding Global Gateway Logistics, she was Director of Business Development for Axis Worldwide Supply Chain & Logistics from September 2015 through April 2017.
 Prior to that, Ms. Murphy was an International General Commodities Specialist for UniGroup Worldwide Logistics, and she began her career with IM Force in Beijing, China as an Associate in business development and marketing.
 During her 11-year career in domestic and global logistics, Ms. Murphy managed an extensive portfolio of large scale domestic and global hospitality logistics and warehousing projects.
 Ms. Murphy received a BSBA in International Business from the University of Missouri and attended Peking University.
 She is on the board of Camp Circle Star, a Missouri based nonprofit organization that provides camp opportunities for children with disabilities throughout the region.
 Ms. Murphy was selected as a director because of her extensive experience in the logistics industry and firsthand knowledge of industrial markets throughout the Midwest, including the fundamentals driving demand for industrial space.